 The Faith Alliance has sponsored a free Summer Literacy Program for struggling 1st through 6th grade Lakota readers since 2015.
-The program has served a total of 280 children from homes with little or no resources, very few books, and many with no technology access since its start.
-On average, 35 children in grades 1 through 6 are served each year.
-In 2019, two additional classes were added for students through 6th grade for whom English is their second language (ESL).
+The program has served a total of 322 children from homes with little or no resources, very few books, and many with no technology access since its start.
+On average, 36 children in grades 1 through 6 are served each year.

 The program is designed to help readers from low-income Lakota families to hold or even improve their reading levels over the summer.
 Traditionally, children experience a summer slide in reading levels and the impact is even more pronounced in low-income families due to lack of resources at home.

 In partnership with Butler County Success, Lakota Local Schools and grantors, The Faith Alliance has offered this program free of charge to children with financial as well as academic need since 2015.

 42 Lakota students completed our 8-week summer literacy program.
 The program taught students essential phonics and handwriting skills proven to improve literacy levels.
 Busing, teaching staff, snacks, books and a personal Chromebook for each student were provided by the Ohio Department of Education grant we were awarded last year.
 We hit our goal of having 1:1 student-tutor ratio most days this year thanks to many wonderful volunteers, including several high school student volunteers.
 100% of the students who completed the program showed improvement on the end-of-program assessment!
 Thank you to Dr. Christy Williams who developed the curriculum and continues to direct this program for our community!